Skip to Content

 • Care for the family member just to give them a break

-Offers to sit with the person they care for so they can utilize those personal gift certificates are invaluable.
+Offering to sit with the person they care for so they can utilize those personal gift certificates is invaluable.

 It does no good to get a gift certificate to treat yourself if you can't leave the house.